ashbin-jaison/proactive-forecasting/README.md

 Upload wind park coordinates and turbine specs.
 The app extracts and visualizes wind speed & power output forecasts for each site.

 - **⛴️ Shipping Route Forecasts**
-Upload shipping routes (waypoints).
-View wind speed, wind direction, and other weather variables along the path at each forecast timestep.
+Upload shipping routes (waypoints as coordinates).
+View wind speed, wind direction, and other weather variables along the path at each forecastS timestep.

 - **📊 Time Series Visualization**
 Generate time series plots of wind speed, turbine output, and weather conditions along routes.